tad34s/piskvorky-rl-maturitni-prace/README.md

 The projects contains 3 packages: piskvorky, interface and bot.
 - Package piskvorky is the game engine.
 It contains useful functions and the Pisvkorky class.
 - Interface uses PyGame to create an graphical interface for the game.
-- The bot package is further devided into individual players and 2 packages: AlphaZero and DQN.
+- The bot package contains the Players.
 All the player classes use the abstract class Player.
+### DQN
+This packages contains the CNNPlayers, training package and networks.
+We have two typec of CNNPlayer: CNNPlayer and CNNPlayer_proximal.
+The differrence is in the implementation of Q-Learing:
+- CNNPlayer: Is trained after every match it plays.
+Targets are computed by the Bellman equation.
+Memory stays after training.
+- CNNPlayer2: Is trained after N matches.
+Targets are computed by averaging the the reward the move led to.
+Memory is wiped after training.